-Looking for some handy tips and home hacks?
-Find out more on the blog!
+Looking for some handy tips and tricks?
+Read more on the blog!

-Still not sure what cover you need to protect your home and belongings?
-We’ve taken the time to answer some of our customers most frequently asked questions.
+Still not entirely sure what cover you need to protect your home and belongings?
+We’ve taken the time to answer some frequently asked questions.

 Buildings insurance provides cover for the structure of your home against risks such as fire, theft and flood, as well as providing additional covers such as property owners’ liability insurance and cover for stolen keys.